gucci-ninja/Soft-Eng-Lecture-Notes/4B/4C03/README.md

     - sometimes do automatic redirection
 - 400 - bad request
 - 404 - not found
+- 505 - HTTP version not supported
+- 304 not modified
+- 418 - i'm a teapot :tea:

 #### Trying out HTTP
 1. Telnet